cloudscaling/redhat-kvm/README.rst

 Overview
 ========

-This repository provides scripts for installing TripleO with ScaleIO on kvm host.
+This repository provides scripts for installing TripleO with ScaleIO on host with kvm virtualization enabled.

 Prepare steps